punit-naik/data-enrichment/README.md

 `./run.sh`

-The program will generate a file called `output-data.json` which will have the enriched data
+The program will generate a file called `output-data.json` (in the current working directory) which will have the enriched data

 ### Test